acumos/system-integration/z2a/INSTALL.md

 >
 >NOTE: Internet proxy configurations are beyond the scope of the installation documentation.
 >
 >Please consult the README-PROXY document for details on the various items that will require configuration and links to resources that will assist in the configuration tasks.

 ### Misc.
 Requirements

 * z2a requires that the following tools be installed on the VM prior to execution of the `z2a` scripts:
   * git (the distributed source code management tool)
-  * yq (the YAML file processing tool)
+  * jq (the JSON file processing tool)
+  * make (the software build automation tool)

 ## Assumptions

 It is assumed that the user who is performing this installation:

 * is familiar with Linux (i.e. directory creation, shell script execution, editing files, reading log files etc.)
 * has `sudo` access (elevated privileges) to the VM where the installation will occur (Flow-1)
 * has `sudo` access (elevated privileges) to the VM where the installation onto the k8s cluster will occur (Flow-2)

 ## Getting Started

 > NOTE: `z2a` depends on being able to reach a number of up-to-date software repositories.
 All efforts have been made to not bypass distribution-specific package managers and software update facilities.

 ### Installation Location Creation (Flow-1 and Flow-2)